 In recent years, research on young children's early brain development has underscored its importance for later development.
 This minibibliography includes a selection of online resources that discuss some the latest developments in this field and related educational policy issues.

 This annotated minibibliography provides a selection of resources that address the needs and educational rights of young children experiencing homelessness, as well as strategies for working with these vulnerable children and their families in early childhood care and education programs.

-Several NECTAC publications are provided as a PDF file, for easy printing, copying, and distributing.
-To view PDF files, you need to have Adobe Acrobat Reader installed on your computer.
-If you cannot view PDF files , then download the Acrobat Reader (at no cost) and install it on your computer.
+Most publications are provided as a PDF file, for easy printing, copying, and distributing.
+To view these files, you may need to have Acrobat Reader installed.

 Most of ECTA Center's publications are in the public domain and may be freely downloaded and reproduced.
 We request appropriate attribution and would appreciate hearing from you when you use them.
 Some of our works are copyrighted to the journals in which they were published and we provide links to the journal and/or abstracts of the articles.